Our Future Campus

 Enrolments and Growth

-Kairos Nambour has begun accepting enrolment referrals for students commencing Year 10 in 2026.
-Due to our intentionally small size, places are extremely limited and not all applicants will be offered a position.
-In 2027, the campus will expand to offer Year 10 and 11, and by 2028, it will support a full senior secondary cohort (Years 10-12), with a total enrolment capacity of approximately 60 students.
+Kairos Nambour is currently accepting enrolment referrals for Year 10.
+Due to our intentionally small community, places are extremely limited and not all applicants will be offered a position.

 To apply for a position at Kairos Nambour, please follow our referral process HERE.